DataDog/datadog-cloudformation-macro/README.md

   - Name: DatadogCfnMacro
 ```

-### Deploying with CDK
+### CDK

-If you are deploying your severless application with CDK, add the CloudFormation macro to your [Stack object](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html) constructor.
+If you are deploying your serverless application with CDK, add the CloudFormation macro to your [Stack object](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_core.Stack.html) constructor.

 **Typescript**
 ```typescript